Saint Jerome Emiliani's Journey to Heaven « Catholic Insight

 But as the contemporary Oratorian, Cardinal Baronius, was to quip, Scripture tells us not how the heavens go, but how to go to heaven.

-And to heaven Father Emiliani did go, contracting the plague from someone to whom he was ministering, and dying on this day, February 8th, in 1537.
+And to heaven Father Emiliani did go.
+He lived not in fear, but in love, mercy and service to others.
+It was so that he contracted the plague from someone to whom he was ministering, and died on this day, February 8th, in 1537.